lucasdicioccio/deptrack-project/README.md

 # Using DepTrack

-TODO: write a mini intro, a tutorial, and link to it
+TODO: write a mini intro, a tutorial, and link to it;
+for now the gist is:
+- clone the repo
+- stack install the repo
+- take example on deptrack-devops-examples/ to build your binaries

 # Sub-projects